Hold the Sunset: Series 1 (2018)

-Mrs Gale tells Edith and Wendy that she was a marriage counsellor in Tasmania and can help repair Roger and Wendy's marriage.
-Both women oppose that, and Wendy is intending to divorce Roger.
+Mrs Gale tells Edith that she was a marriage counsellor in Tasmania and can help repair Roger and Wendy's marriage.
+Edith opposes that, and Wendy is intending to divorce Roger.
 However, Mrs Gale separately pressures the couple to reunite.
-They do so briefly, but minutes later Wendy cannot bear Roger's childishness and phones Phil to tell him that the reconciliation is off and that she does not want to see Mrs Gale again.
+They do so briefly, but shortly after during a party Wendy cannot bear Roger's childishness and phones Phil to tell him that the reconciliation is off and that she does not want to see Mrs Gale again.
 Edith and Phil go on a seaside weekend break together.

 The episode achieved 5.96 million viewers.